ahilbers/bootstrap_uncertainty_quantification/README.md

 It also contains all source code and data associated with the three test-case models used in the paper (the *LP planning*, *MILP planning* and *operation* models).
 These models are modified versions of a more general class of test power system models, available open-source in [this repository](https://github.com/ahilbers/renewable_test_PSMs), where they are documented and available in a more general form.
 If you want to use these models for your own research, its easier to use that respository instead of this one.

-**Note**: In a previous iteration, this paper was called "Quantifying demand and weather uncertainty in power system models using the *m* out of *n* bootstrap, of which a preprint is available on arXiv [here](https://arxiv.org/abs/1912.10326).
-The models have changed slightly since that version.
-If you've come from that preprint, check out release v1.0.0 of this repository.

-## How to cite

-If you use this code in your own research, please cite the following paper:

-- Hilbers, A.P., Brayshaw, D.J., Gandy, A. (2019).
-Quantifying demand and weather uncertainty in power system models using the m out of n bootstrap. [arXiv:1912.10326](https://arxiv.org/abs/1912.10326).